xinyuebei-econ/xinyuebei-econ.github.io/_pages/publications.md

 **Abstract** This paper introduces a bootstrap-based profiling inference method for subvectors in moment inequality models following insights from Bugni et al. (2017).
 Compared to their paper, the new method calculates the critical value by searching over a local neighborhood of a pre-estimator, instead of the whole null parameter space, to profile out nuisance parameters.
 In this way, non-linear moment conditions are simplified by linear expansion and the bootstrap iterates over quadratic programming problems, which significantly simplifies and accelerates computation.
 This method controls asymptotic size uniformly over a large class of data generating processes.
 In the Monte Carlo simulations, the new procedure improves upon the computing time of Bugni et al. (2017) and Kaido et al. (2019) significantly.
 I provide an empirical illustration estimating an airline entry game.

+## Score-type Tests for Normal Mixtures
+with [Dante Amengual](https://www.cemfi.es/~amengual/), [Marine Carrasco](https://sceco.umontreal.ca/english/department-directory/professors/professor/in/in15211/sg/Marine%20Carrasco/), and [Enrique Sentana](https://www.cemfi.es/~sentana/), latest draft: 2023 [Link](https://xinyuebei-econ.github.io/files/Bei_Xinyue_MixNormal.pdf) \
+Accepted at _Journal of Econometrics_

+**Abstract** Testing normality against discrete normal mixtures is complex because some parameters turn increasingly underidentified along alternative ways of approaching the null, others are inequality constrained, and several higher-order derivatives become identically 0.
+These problems make the maximum of the alternative model log-likelihood function numerically unreliable.
+We propose score-type tests asymptotically equivalent to the likelihood ratio as the largest of two simple intuitive statistics that only require estimation under the null.
+One novelty of our approach is that we treat symmetrically both ways of writing the null hypothesis without excluding any region of the parameter space.
+We derive the asymptotic distribution of our tests under the null and sequences of local alternatives.
+We also show that their asymptotic distribution is the same whether applied to observations or standardized residuals from heteroskedastic regression models.
+Finally, we study their power in simulations and apply them to the residuals of Mincer earnings functions.

 ## Normal But Skewed?
 with [Dante Amengual](https://www.cemfi.es/~amengual/) and [Enrique Sentana](https://www.cemfi.es/~sentana/) \
 _Journal of Applied Econometrics_, 2022 [Link](https://onlinelibrary.wiley.com/doi/abs/10.1002/jae.2927)